-Everything you need to know about the Kakhovskaya HPP disaster
+Everything you need to know about the Kakhovka HPP disaster

 At 02:50 on 6 June, an anticipated disaster struck.
 It was warned about and feared, and sometimes even apocalyptic scenarios were used to describe its consequences.

-Russian troops blew up the Kakhovska Hydroelectric Power Plant (HPP) dam, a station that supplies southern Ukraine with electricity and fresh water.
+Russian troops blew up the Kakhovka Hydroelectric Power Plant (HPP) dam, a station that supplies southern Ukraine with electricity and fresh water.

-This station is also important for the functioning of the Zaporizhzhya Nuclear Power Plant (ZNPP), as the capacity of the latter’s cooling ponds depends on the water level in the Dnipro River.
+This station is also important for the functioning of the Zaporizhzhia Nuclear Power Plant (ZNPP), as the capacity of the latter’s cooling ponds depends on the water level in the Dnipro River.

 In the first hours following the explosion, eight settlements and one micro district on the right bank of the Dnipro River in Kherson experienced either complete or partial flooding.